aishahzaharii/webapp/README.md

 The objective of Restaurant Management System:

 1. The management of the restaurant will be more systematic and efficient.
-2. To introduce more user-friendly in the process for admin,employee,chef and cashier.
+2. To introduce more user-friendly in the process for admin,employee and customer.
 3. To keep the update (add and delete) of the system.